dawaltconley/liquid-args/README.md

 // [ fooValue, 'bar', 42 ]
 ```

-If the function is async or returns a Promise, then the parser will return a Promise that resolves to the evaluated arguments list.
+If the function is async or returns a Promise, then the parser will return an array of Promises, which each resolve to the corresponding evaluated argument (or keywords arg object).

 ## Example